cheuklau/insight-zone-defense/README.md

-# Insight DevOps Project
+# Zone Defense

-This repository contains the required files and write-up for Cheuk Lau's summer 2018 Insight DevOps project.
+This repository contains the required files and write-up for Cheuk Lau's 2018 Insight DevOps project.

 ## Table of Contents